 Precision advanced treatment with Mohs surgery

-When you choose UCHealth, you gain access to surgeons experienced in Mohs micrographic surgery, now recognized as the most precise method of removing skin cancer while sparing surrounding healthy tissue.
+Surgeons skilled in Mohs micrographic surgery practice at UCHealth.
+Mohs surgery is now recognized as the most precise method of removing skin cancer while sparing surrounding healthy tissue.
 In Mohs surgery, cancerous lesions are removed in very thin layers that are continuously examined under a microscope during the procedure to ensure no cancer cells remain.

 High-risk skin cancer program